bcaffe88/foodflow/replit.md

-# Wilson Pizzaria - Food Delivery Platform
+# FoodFlow - Multi-Tenant Food Delivery Platform

 ### Overview
-The Wilson Pizzaria project is a multi-tenant food delivery platform providing a comprehensive solution for restaurants to manage online orders, deliveries, and customer interactions.
+FoodFlow is a multi-tenant food delivery platform providing a comprehensive solution for restaurants to manage online orders, deliveries, and customer interactions.
 It supports multiple user roles (customer, driver, restaurant owner, admin), offers robust integration capabilities with major food delivery services, and features real-time order tracking.
-The platform is designed for immediate deployment, aiming to optimize food delivery operations and customer satisfaction across multiple restaurants. **The platform is PRODUCTION-READY and fully deployed.**
+The platform is designed for immediate deployment, aiming to optimize food delivery operations and customer satisfaction across multiple restaurants. **Wilson Pizzaria** is the first tenant/client. **The platform is PRODUCTION-READY and fully deployed.**

 ### User Preferences
 - Linguagem: Portuguese BR